kiedtl/caustic/README.md

 ### Status

-Highly experimental and still in planning phase.
+Highly experimental.

 Please note that this Linux distro is extremely caustic, and may cause brain damage if used without proper equipment and expertise.

-- [ ] planning phase
+- [x] planning phase
 - [ ] working `chroot`
 	- [ ] `musl`
 	- [ ] shell